Bio & Contacts

-Miguel Jerónimo studied robotics and emotions in artificial intelligence, and its connection with music and painting for the creation of an intermedia instrument that composes music and abstract paintings in realtime with the sounds and colors created according to emotions expressed by the body language of the performer.
+Miguel Jerónimo studied robotics and emotions in artificial intelligence, namely its connection with music and painting for the creation of an intermedia instrument that composes music and abstract paintings in real-time with the sounds and colors created according to emotions expressed by the body language of the performer.

 He co-created and worked in some non-profit organizations and projects like Sapana, Sinergi, Emscan, Startup Pirates Lisboa, Aiesec’s Make it Possible and TEDxEdges.

 Due to the work for one of the NGOs he created, he lived in rural India for two years to work with low-caste tribal communities in empowerment projects, building homes, co-starting a handicraft project, designing the concept of an eco-tourism and appropriate technologies center, etc.